gopiashokan/Healthcare-Data-Analysis-using-PowerBI/README.md

    - **Daily Visits:** The daily visitor trend shows a gradual increase from the start of each month, peaking towards the end, and then dropping on the last day.
 This suggests a higher influx of visitors in the final week of every month.

-   - **Monthly Visits:** From April to October, there was a notable increase in visitor counts, particularly during the summer and rainy seasons.
-This trend suggests that seasonal factors significantly influence hospital traffic, leading to higher patient volumes during these times.
+   - **Monthly Visits:** From April to October, there was a noticeable increase in visitor counts, particularly during the summer and rainy seasons.
+This trend indicates that seasonal factors significantly impact hospital traffic.

-   - **Yearly Visits:** Visitor counts increased by 5.8% from 2019 to 2020, which may indicate a rise in health issues or an enhanced level of trust in the hospital’s services among the community.
-This growth could reflect both a greater demand for healthcare and improved patient satisfaction.
+   - **Yearly Visits:** The Visitor counts increased by **5.8%** from 2019 to 2020, suggesting either an increase in health issues or growing trust in the hospital’s services.
+This rise may reflect both higher demand for healthcare and improved patient satisfaction.

-   - **Quarterly Visits:** The second and third quarters demonstrated visitor volumes that were 53.9% higher than those recorded in the first and fourth quarters.
-This trend highlights that mid-year periods tend to be busier, possibly due to seasonal illness peaks or increased healthcare-seeking behavior during these times.
+   - **Quarterly Visits:** The second and third quarters exhibited visitor volumes that were **53.9%** higher than the first and fourth quarters.
+This indicates that mid-year periods are busier, potentially due to seasonal illness peaks.

 #### Time-Based Distribution: